Connie Smith: Early life

-Despite performance opportunities, Smith intended to remain a housewife and mother.
+Despite performance opportunities, Smith intended to remain a homemaker and mother.
 In August 1963, Smith entered a talent contest at the Frontier Ranch country music park near Columbus, Ohio.
-Performing Jean Shepard's "I Thought of You", Smith won the talent contest and five silver dollars.
+Performing Jean Shepard's "I Thought of You", she won the talent contest and five silver dollars.
 Judging the contest was country singer-songwriter Bill Anderson, who was instantly impressed by her voice.
 "At first I thought they were playing a record and she was lip sync'ing it," he later explained.

-In January 1964, Smith ran into Anderson again at a country music package concert in Canton, Ohio.
+In January 1964, Smith ran into Anderson again at a country-music package concert in Canton, Ohio.
 He invited her to perform with him on Ernest Tubb's Midnite Jamboree program in Nashville, Tennessee.
-When Smith performed on the program in March 1964 she found out that she would not be performing with Anderson, but instead with Ernest Tubb.
+When Smith performed on the program in March 1964, she found out that she would not be performing with Anderson, but instead with Tubb.
 Impressed by her performance, Loretta Lynn introduced herself after the show and gave her career advice.
-After performing on the program, Smith returned to Nashville that May to record demos by Anderson that he planned on pitching to other country artists.
-Anderson's manager Hubert Long brought the demo recording to the RCA Victor label where producer Chet Atkins heard it.
-Also impressed by her vocals, Atkins offered Smith a recording contract, and she eventually signed on June 24, 1964.
+After performing on the program, Smith returned to Nashville that May to make demonstration records by Anderson that he planned on pitching to other country artists.
+Anderson's manager, Hubert Long, brought the demo recording to the RCA Victor label, where producer Chet Atkins heard it.
+Also impressed by her vocals, Atkins offered Smith a recording contract, and she signed on June 24, 1964.